 '''

 for i in 1..n do // print 1, 2, 3, ..., n

 writeln(i);

-for elem in Mat do // increment all elements in Mat
+for elem in Mat do // double all elements in 'Mat'

-elem += 1;
+elem = 2;

 '''

-The first loop iterates over the range 1...n, referring to the integer values using the iteration variable i.
-Each iteration of the loop's body gets its own local private copy of i, so it cannot be used to carry values across distinct iterations.
+The first loop iterates over the range "1..n", referring to the individual integer values using the iteration variable i.
+Each iteration of the loop's body gets its own private local copy of i, so it cannot be used to carry values across distinct iterations.
 In addition, a range's iteration variables are constant, and therefore may not be reassigned within the loop body.

 The second loop iterates over the Mat array, referring to its elements using the iteration variable elem, which is once again local and private to the loop body.
 When iterating over an array, the iteration variable refers to the array's elements; thus, assignments to it will modify the array's values.
-Here, the loop has the effect of iterating over all of the array's values, incrementing each by one.
+Here, the loop has the effect of iterating over all of the array's values, doubling each one.

 Chapel loops can also be used to iterate over multiple iterands in a lockstep manner, known as zippered iteration.
-As an example, the following loop performs a zippered iteration over the elements of Hist and the unbounded range $1 \dots$ for (elem, i) in zip(Hist, 1..) do writeln("Element #", i, " of Hist is: ", elem);
+As an example, the following loop iterates over the elements of Hist and the unbounded range "1.." in a zippered manner:

+'''

+for (elem, i) in zip(Hist, 1..) do

+writeln("Element #", i, " of Hist is: ", elem);

+'''